 It is the start of a new year and therefore it is the perfect time to review your will and estate plan.

-Please see below a list of a few things that might prompt you to review your will and estate plan;
+Below is a list of the top 7 things that might prompt you to review your will and estate plan;

 - If you change your name, or anybody named in the will changes theirs;